 Separator

-Separator Block allows displaying a thin grey line between other Blocks to visually separate the modal into sections.
+The separator block allows displaying a thin grey line between other blocks to visually separate the modal into sections.

 {